 Do not pass ahead of me

 The mast of the half-tonner to the right pivots in a tabernacle.
 The cover in the foredeck between the skipper's feet can be removed; the mast pivots aft, the heel of the mast pivots forward and upward through the space left by removing the cover.
-A lead weight is attached to the heel of the mast as a counterbalance.
+A lead weight is attached to the heel of the mast as a counterbalance and contributes to the ballast of the boat.

 n The foremost lower corner of the sail.